- OPTION 1 - Use the Branch SDK to manage all calls to SKAdNetwork

 Server-to-Server and TUNE SDK integrations

-Any mobile app that uses a server-to-server integration or uses the TUNE SDK, must use OPTION 2 or leverage another 3rd party SDK to send events to SKAdNetwork
+Any mobile app that uses a server-to-server integration, uses the TUNE SDK, or uses any other integration solution/kit that doesn't contain the Branch SDK directly must use OPTION 2 or leverage another 3rd party SDK to send events to SKAdNetwork

 - App is registered in the Branch dashboard